Saber74/saber74/README.md

 ## Hey there I am Nizar 👋
 I'm a 4th year Computer Engineering student at the University of Waterloo and a tech enthusiast!

-Currently interning at Riot Games on the VALORANT team

 Curious about: :thinking:
 - Backend Development
 - AI/ML